Vietnam.vn - Nền tảng quảng bá Việt Nam

-President Tebboune sworn in for second term, government resigns
+President Tebboune was sworn in for a second term, and the government resigned.

 Báo Quốc TếBáo Quốc Tế18/09/2024

-On September 17, the Algerian presidential office said that Prime Minister Nadir Larbaoui had submitted the government's resignation to President Abdelmadjid Tebboune.
+On September 17, the Algerian presidential office announced that Prime Minister Nadir Larbaoui had submitted his government's resignation to President Abdelmadjid Tebboune.

 Algeria: Tổng thống Tebboune tuyên thệ nhậm chức nhiệm kỳ 2, chính phủ từ nhiệm